 A mesh of Belt Line tracks lead past the East Lake Academy.
-School buses that serve the school still stop faithfully at the many Belt Line crossings in East Lake, though no trains have passed by in years.
+School buses that serve the school still stop faithfully at the many Belt Line crossings in East Lake, though no trains have passed by in many years.

 Starting at 36th Street, the Belt Line curves down to 7th Avenue as it follows the outfield at Darwin Field.
 There are major crossing mechanisms as it goes by J.D.
 Helton Roofing and Leeco Steel.
 Spurs still lead toward the steel plant and there is a rail car in sight along with a pile of crossties up above the main line.